BioX-Bridge: Model Bridging for Unsupervised Cross-Modal Knowledge Transfer across Biosignals: Experiments

 Experiment results on the ISRUC, FOG, and WESAD dataset are presented in Table \ref{tab:mainresults}.
 We observe that BioX-Bridge significantly reduces the number of trainable parameters by 87.9-99.1\% and continues to achieve performance comparable to or better than that of the baseline methods.
 For example, for WESAD ($\textnormal{PPG} \rightarrow\textnormal{ECG}$), BioX-Bridge requires merely 1.3\% of trainable parameters while outperforming the baseline methods by around 1--2\% across all metrics.

-We also observe that the knowledge transfer performance gap compared to Oracle varies across datasets and knowledge transfer directions.
-For example, on the ISRUC dataset, we observe approximately 20\% balanced accuracy gap between BioX-Bridge (60.11\%) and Oracle (80.13\%) for EEG $\rightarrow$ ECG, but only 1\% gap (62.55\% vs. 63.54\%) for ECG $\rightarrow$ EEG.
-From this, we can draw a few conclusions.
-(1) Based on Oracle's results, the ISRUC task is more difficult for ECG (63.54\%) than for EEG (80.13\%), which is reasonable, as EEG has been considered the gold standard for sleep.
-(2) Our unsupervised training using BioX-Bridge can effectively produce an ECG model (60.11\%) that is close to supervised ECG training (63.54\%).
-We observe a 20\% gap because the baselines and BioX-Bridge use the ECG as input, which is a less physiologically relevant modality for sleep than the EEG used by the Oracle.
-(3) Unsupervised cross-modal knowledge transfer performance using EEG (62.55\%) is also constrained by the performance of the ECG teacher (63.54\%), a consequence inherent to knowledge transfer itself.
+We also observe that the knowledge transfer performance gap compared to the oracles varies between datasets and knowledge transfer directions.
+For example, on the ISRUC dataset, we observe approximately 20\% balanced accuracy gap between BioX-Bridge (60.11\%) and the supervised EEG oracle (80.13\%) for EEG $\rightarrow$ ECG, but only 1\% gap between BioX-Bridge (62.55\%) and the supervised ECG oracle (63.54\%) for ECG $\rightarrow$ EEG.
+From this, we can draw a few observations: (1) Based on oracle results, the ISRUC task is more difficult for ECG (63.54\%) than for EEG (80.13\%), which is reasonable, as EEG has been considered the gold standard for sleep.
+(2) Our unsupervised training with BioX-Bridge can effectively produce an ECG model (60.11\%) that performs similarly to the supervised ECG oracle (63.54\%), despite the absence of labeled data.
+(3) There is a 20\% gap between BioX-Bridge (60.11\%) and the supervised EEG Oracle (80.13\%) because the baselines and BioX-Bridge use the ECG as input, which is a less physiologically relevant modality for sleep than the EEG used by the supervised EEG oracle.
+(4) Unsupervised cross-modal knowledge transfer performance using EEG (62.55\%) is also constrained by the performance of the ECG teacher (63.54\%), a consequence inherent to knowledge transfer itself.
 Therefore, our unsupervised training produces a relatively weaker EEG model (62.55\%) compared to supervised EEG training (80.13\%) since we are transferring from a weaker ECG model (63.54\%).

 On another note, BioX-Bridge and KD-Contrast achieved higher balanced accuracy than Oracle on several occasions, respectively.
 This is possible because balanced accuracy is simply an average of recall across classes.
 Higher balanced accuracy scores and lower F1 scores reflect that knowledge transfer methods achieved better recall but worse precision than Oracle.